Diagnostic Challenges Sessions

 Case Submission Guidelines:

-- You must be a registered attendee of the ACMG Annual Clinical Genetics Meeting
+- You must be a registered attendee of the ACMG Annual Clinical Genetics Meeting.
+You cannot be an employee of an ACCME defined commercial entity (for sessions offering CME)

-o All patient identifiers or other identifying information MUST BE REMOVED
+o NO patient identifiers or other identifying information (based on HIPAA definition)

-- Complete the Participation Agreement and Conflict of Interest Forms: all presenters are required to disclose relevant financial relationships and must comply with ACMG presenter guidelines (disclosure, recording release, deadlines, logo policy, and HIPAA compliance).
+- Complete the forms in an online system (i.e. HIPAA authorization, financial disclosure and AV release forms); a link will be sent by ACMG.
+All presenters are required to indicate relevant financial relationships and must comply with ACMG presenter guidelines (i.e. disclosure, recording release deadlines, logo policy, and HIPAA compliance)..

-- All presenters must have a disclosure statement on their title slide describing their disclosures or indicating “nothing to disclosure”.
+- All presenters must have a disclosure statement on their title slide describing their disclosures or indicating “no disclosures”.

 - To comply with the ACMG logo policy, any affiliation logos should only be present on the title slide.